 At pretty much all of the resorts on the Yasawas, it is compulsory to purchase the meal plan from the onsite restaurant as there are no other options for buying or cooking food.
 The food at Blue Lagoon wowed us from the start.

-My favourite lunch dish was the Tandoori chicken wrap with cassava fries – so good!
+My favorite lunch dish was the Tandoori chicken wrap with cassava fries – so good!

 Dinner was usually an a la carte affair as well, with the menu changing every two days.
 Three courses were served and the food was spectacular.
 We also had a seafood buffet one night and a BBQ on another.
 I don’t know if I have ever eaten so well in my life.

-My favorite dinner was baked polenta with roasted vegetables, feta and a balsamic drizzle.
-It was hands down the most impressive polenta dish I have ever eaten, with such an incredible harmony of flavours.
+My favorite dinner was baked polenta with roasted vegetables, feta, and a balsamic drizzle.
+It was hands down the most impressive polenta dish I have ever eaten, with such an incredible harmony of flavors.

 Most of the ingredients used in the meals are fresh, with many of the fruits and vegetables are grown locally on the island and the seafood is locally caught.